Fall Colors in Tennessee State Parks

-Autumn in Tennessee State parks means spectacular fall colors, but figuring out when the color in the leaves will peak can be tricky.
+Figuring out when the fall colors will peak is tricky.
 Weather, moisture levels, and other factors determine the timing and the intensity of the colors.

 As a general rule, leaves in East Tennessee begin to change color in early October and peak around the third week of the month.
 Deciduous trees (those that lose their leaves annually) are usually bare by Thanksgiving.
 In Middle and West Tennessee, color change begins in mid-October and peaks by Halloween.

 So where is the best place you can go to see these colors change?

 We asked park staff for some of their favorite places to view the fall colors and the parks in the list below are among some of the best places to see the leaves change (Photo: Cumberland Mountain).

 Here's our “Parks' Picks”, a baker's dozen of State Parks where you will get a great view of the leaves changing color:

 - Fall Creek Falls – Reserve a Cabin

 - South Cumberland - Reserve a Campsite

 - Montgomery Bell – Reserve a Cabin